dsc-courses/practice.dsc10.com/problems/su22-final/q11-true-false.md

 **Answer: ** True

-By Chebyshev's theorem, at most `1 - 1 / z^2` of the data is within `z` STD of the mean.
-Thus `1 - 1 / 5^2 = 0.96` of the data is within 5 STD of the mean.
+By Chebyshev's theorem, at least `1 - 1 / z^2` of the data is within `z` STD of the mean.
+Thus at least `1 - 1 / 5^2 = 0.96` of the data is within 5 STD of the mean.

 <average>51</average>